nithfran/WeatherApp/README.md

 # WeatherApp
-Java program to fetch weather
+Java program to fetch weather using open weather app.